jeffrangel/jeffrangel.github.io/README.md

 ## Acknowledgments

-The theme is a  forked version of https://github.com/bizarrechaos/bizarrechaos.github.io
+The theme is forked from https://github.com/bizarrechaos/bizarrechaos.github.io